The Korea Herald

 "(To jointly counter global crisis and threats of authoritarianism), our two countries have decided to bolster cooperation in key areas including politics, economy, culture, technology, diplomacy and security, and defense in line with the 35th anniversary of our diplomatic relations and 10th anniversary of comprehensive strategic partnership," Yoon said in a joint press conference with Pavel held at Prague Castle on Thursday.

-Yoon held the summit with Pavel at Prague Castle, the Czech President's official residence, after arriving in the Czech Republic on Thursday.
-It was the third time Yoon met Pavel in the past year.
+Yoon held a summit with Pavel at Prague Castle, the Czech President's official residence, after arriving in the Czech Republic on Thursday.
+Yoon is set to hold talks Friday with Prime Minister Petr Fiala.

 The leaders also agreed that the nuclear export deal would serve as a cornerstone for nuclear cooperation between the two countries.